Click on this link …THE ZOO… for pictures of my outing with IngaLill where we enjoyed a great day of photophoto.

 Finally some rain.

 Fun Day!
-I met Darryl and Angela and Kaitlin and Lilly at the Santa Monica Playhouse where we saw a delightful community theater production of ‘Alice and the Wonderful Tea Party’.
+I met Darryl and Angela and Rome and Lilly at the Santa Monica Playhouse where we saw a delightful community theater production of ‘Alice and the Wonderful Tea Party’.

 Everything about it was entirely charming and everyone enjoyed it completely but I do feel obliged to note that here we are in a community of actors, actors come here from far and wide to act, we train actors in many world class institutions so what with all that, still, come to the Santa Monica Playhouse expecting ‘community theater’.

 Burt and Charlene came out west today for lunch and a stroll.
 It was a lovely day.

 I also got to gaga over Burt’s new car.
 Burt’s initials being BMW, and knowing Burt you could understand that this was reason enough, he has always lusted for a BMW and back in the long-ago days of his youth he had one of those little Datsun convertibles and has been lusting for a convertible ever since that one died.

 And there it was up on a dealership’s pedestal, screaming BUUURT, a nine year old BMW 330i convertible.
 Two birds; one stone.

 Jimmy Fallon is very funny.
 Arnold Schwarzenegger is really very funny too.
 The March 24th Jimmy Fallon show made me LOL.
 Arnie was smack on the beat.

 Thanks Ann and Cat for the sushi outing.
 Ann is a great sushi partner because she loooves her some sushi.
 Cat is Ann’s delightful and full-on Southern Belle college roommate.
 Close your eyes, listen to Cat talk, and it’s all hoop skirts and mint julips.